Finding the Best Places to Retire Since 2006!

 Twin Falls, Idaho

-Twin Falls, Tucked Along the Snake River, is a Relaxed Place Known for Dramatic Shoshone Falls
+Tucked Along the Snake River Beneath Cathedral Blue Skies, Twin Falls is a Relaxed Place Known for Dramatic Shoshone Falls

-Overview: Nestled along the Snake River in rural, south central Idaho, Twin Falls is known for dramatic Shoshone Falls, a nearby series of waterfalls known as the "Niagara of the West."
-The falls are actually taller than Niagara Falls.
+Nestled along the Snake River in rural south central Idaho, a region known as Magic Valley, Twin Falls is known for dramatic Shoshone Falls, a nearby series of waterfalls known as the "Niagara of the West.
+The falls are actually 45 feet taller than Niagra Falls.

-A relaxed place with big blue skies and little humidity, Twin Falls has a small but attractive downtown with various shops, streetside parking and trees.
+A relaxed place beneath catherdral blue skies, Twin Falls has a small but attractive downtown with various shops, streetside parking and trees.
 Restaurants are mostly national chains.
 Older neighborhoods and new subdivisons are tidy, and most homes are ranch ramblers or raised ranch ramblers.
 The College of Southern Idaho, a community college with 11,000 students, has athletic events, and its Herrett Fine Arts Center hosts music performances.
 Idaho's largest planetarium is also on its campus.
 Residents enjoy plenty of fishing and rafting in the beautiful Snake River Canyon north of town.
 Golf courses are in good supply, and one parallels the river.
 Just 45 miles away, Jackpot, Nevada is home to Cactus Pete's Casino Resort.

 Age 45 or Better: 33%